-“Mrs Turner.”
+“Mrs. Turner.”
 Anna said pointedly.
-“You always did early sales for my husband, or your Pa did, anyway!”
+“You always did early sales for my husband, or your pa did, anyway!”
 Anna spun around to the young man.
 It was a part of life out here.
 Smith the older would advance a part payment because he knew that the horses were in good hands, and it would help them out enormously.
-Why wouldn’t the younger do the same?
+Why wouldn’t the younger man do the same?

 “Oh.
 Well.
 The agreement has changed.
-My Pa said I had to renegotiate…”
+My pa said I had to renegotiate…”

 “What?”

-Anna was furious, as she listened to a well-rehearsed speech about the difficulties of raising foals, especially single handed, and that ‘given Mrs Turner’s recent situation’ they would have to come out assess the foals at the point of sale.
+Anna was furious, as she listened to a well-rehearsed speech about the difficulties of raising foals, especially single handed, and that ‘given Mrs. Turner’s recent situation’ they would have to come out to assess the foals at the point of sale.

-They thought I wasn’t up to rearing the animals on my own, Anna was almost dumbfounded.
+They thought I wasn’t up to rearing the animals on my own?

+Anna was almost dumbfounded.
 What was wrong with people?
-It had always been her who did most of the work on the livestock, as her husband had mostly been getting work on the railroad.
+It had always been her who did most of the work on the livestock, as her husband had mostly been working on the railroad.
 Why was it, as soon as she was a single woman, everyone thought all sense went straight out of her head?

 “I guess I’ll have to be having a conversation with Mr. Broderick instead,” Anna said icily, referring to the other major livestock merchant in town.

 Smith the younger flinched as if struck.
-“Four months you say?
-We can come back before Fall, and then I’m sure-”
+“Five months you say?
+We can come back before fall, and then I’m sure—”

 “Good day, Mr. Smith.”
 Anna said coldly, turning and marching back to her shed, and her butter churner.
 She pointedly did not acknowledge Smith the Younger’s feeble goodbyes as she marched back to the churner.

-At least the butter hadn’t completely separated, she thought as she started work.
+At least the butter hadn’t completely separated she thought as she started work.
 She was still fuming at the utter stupidity of young men, and of her current balance books.

-If I had one of those new fangled mechanical churners then I wouldn’t even have to stand here and be doing this!
+If I had one of those newfangled mechanical churners then I wouldn’t even have to stand here and be doing this!
 Anna grumbled to herself.
 She put that frustration into the churn as well.
-Of course, she had nowhere near the money to afford one of those-
+Of course, she had nowhere near enough money to afford one of those.

-“Mrs Turner?
+“Mrs. Turner?
 Anna?”

 There was another man’s voice from her yard, deeper but still uncertain.

-What is it now!
+What is it, now?

 “I’m churning butter!
 And if you can’t handle seeing a woman work then I suggest you turn right around and ride out of here, whoever you are!”
 Anna shouted.
 She thought that Smith the Younger had probably ridden back to offer his sincere apologies.